nerdfilip/ITinteract/README.md

 5. Complete a Hard Skills quiz & share with us your result!
 6. Try any functionalities of this application.

+**Or you can use this link to access our web application: https://nerdfilip.github.io/ITinteract/**

 # Important
 Remember this application is a college project made by only 2 people.
 We are aware that not all futures work, but in the future we want the entire application to be fully functional.
 This is an Alpha version, a start.
 Thank you for understanding!